 9 awesome .NET conference talks you don't want to miss

 How many conferences do you attend each year?
 Probably not more that one.
 While great fun, attending conferences is often time-consuming and just the fact that you are not coding scares some bosses away.
 Luckily, most conferences tape sessions and make them publicly available a month or two after the conference.
 This is a list of my favorite .NET, C# or Azure related talks that I've either experienced live or got recommended by friends.
+This post is part of our Learn about .NET series.

 Solving Diabetes with Open Source Software & Hardware - Scott Hanselman